-The Public Art Advisory Board shall have eight (8) members appointed by the Mayor and City Council.
+The members of the Public Art Advisory Board shall have seven (7) voting members appointed by the Mayor and City Council.
+The Public Art Advisory Board shall have seven eight (78) members appointed by the Mayor and City Council.
 Composition of the Board will include representation from the community who live in the City Limits of Park City and are interested in serving on the Public Art Advisory Board.
 Board members shall serve for no more than two consecutive, three-year terms.
 Terms are staggered.
 Members must reapply for a second term.
 Appointments to fulfill vacant terms do not include term limits.
 Terms begin on July 1, end on June 30, or until vacancies are filled.
 Board members are not compensated.